fkoolhoven/fkoolhoven/README.md

 - 🌱 I’m currently learning the legendary C and C++ programming languages at Codam.

-- 🎒 Besides that I am also taking online courses in web development and data
+- 🎒 Besides that I am also taking online courses in web development and data/SQL

 - 🎨 I enjoy creative coding and will soon share some personal projects that I'm proud of